At the end of August 2021, these are the work, projects, and ideas that are my focus:

-I’m still in the first months in my new position at the Duke Clinical Research Institute.
+I’m in the first year of my new position at the Duke Clinical Research Institute.
 Because of COVID-19, I continue to work from home, and with Erin’s move into a new office shed next to the house, I’ve set up my work space in the home office that looks through three big windows south to the wooded lot across the gravel driveway.

-That woods that I look out to from the desk belong to us now, and over the last year we’ve worked with a surveyor, a lawyer, and the county to combine that lot with a strip of land from the lot down the road we purchased (and then sold to a family member who will soon build a new house).
-Now we’re ready to start designing and building a new house for us in the southeast corner of this land.
+That woods that I look out to from the desk belong to us now, and over the last year we’ve worked with a surveyor, a lawyer, and the county to combine that lot with a strip of land from the lot down the road we purchased (and then sold to a family member who is building a new house).
+We’ve been working with our friend Kevin Anderson, an architect and fellow Vanuatu RPCV, to design a new house and we hope to break ground this fall in the southeast corner of the land.

 I’ve spent the last year learning about microphones and digital audio editing, and soon I’ll be using my office space as a recording studio to produce a series of audio stories such as this tribute to the recently departed Richard Gildenmeister.